-In helping your child plan what to do and where to go when he or she finishes high school, help him or her consider his or her next steps and what he or she will need to achieve transition goals.
-Think about the things that interest him or her, things that he or she is are good at, and skills he or she can develop to determine what is right for him or her as an individual.
-Once your child has decided on a career or educational pathway to explore, you will need to help him or her think about what to do to get there.
+In helping your child plan what to do and where to go when he/she finishes high school, help him/her consider next steps and what they will need to achieve transition goals.
+Think about the things that interest him/her, things that he/she is good at, and skills he/she can develop to determine what is right for him/her as an individual.
+Young people should talk to their guidance counselors, but they should think beyond that, too.
+Once your child has decided on a career or educational pathway to explore, you will need to help him/her think about what to do to get there.

 - Encourage young people with special education needs to read their IEPs and transition plans, or assist them with reading and understanding both.

 - Help your child understand his/her disability and medical needs, and teach your child to ask for the supports he/she needs.
 Parent to Parent's information sheet, Addressing Health Care in the IEP [PDF], explores how an appropriate transition plan for students with on-going health care needs should include attention to health care responsibility and the development of self-advocacy skills.

 - Help students identify their strengths, weaknesses, interests, and goals.
 Encourage students to think about long-term goals and what they need to do to reach them.
 Introduce students to adult role models with disabilities, and encourage experience and independence.